How can we help?

 - Select the "Add new funding source" button in the top-right corner

-- Select the funding source method you would like to add and then click "Next"
+- Select the funding source method you would like to add, then click "Next".
+Even if you'd like to add a Debit card, select "Credit card"

-- Enter your card number, expiration date, and billing address.
+- Enter your card number, expiration date, billing address, etc

 - Go to ads.twitter.com and click on your account name in the top right corner